Iowa vs. Colorado Predictions & Picks - Women's NCAA Tournament Sweet 16

 Iowa Schedule Analysis

-- Iowa has tied for the ninth-most Quadrant 2 wins in the country (eight).
+- Iowa has eight wins versus Quadrant 2 teams, tied for the ninth-most in the nation.

 Iowa 2022-23 Best Wins